 Tokina 28-70mm f/2.8 AT-X AF vs AT-X PRO 28-80mm 1:2.8 280 AF.
 Compare Test

 Tokina 28-70mm f/2.8 AT-X AF and Tokina AT-X PRO 28-80mm 1:2.8 280 AF is autofocus zoom lenses with maximal aperture f/ 2,8 and the most popular for everyday shooting focal length.
 Both models were derived from Angenieux AF 28-70/2.6.
 Tokina company bought the rights to manufacture Angenieux and in 1994 released the first version of the lens - Tokina 28-70mm f/2.8 AT-X AF, which is provided in this test.
-Then, after a series of modifications in 2000 was released an upgraded version of this lens - Tokina AT-X PRO 28-80 mm 1:2.8 280 AF.
-I had the opportunity to use these two lenses at the same time, so I decided to do this test, to identify how the latest version better than the first.
+Then, after a series of modifications in 2000, an upgraded version of this lens - Tokina AT-X PRO 28-80 mm 1:2.8 280 AF.
+I had the opportunity to use these two lenses simultaneously, so I decided to do this test to identify how the latest version is better than the first.
 So start with the mechanics.

 Handling and mechanics

 As you can see from the photo Tokina 28-70mm f/2.8 AT-X AF has a smaller size and weight than the Tokina AT-X PRO 28-80 mm 1:2.8 280 AF.
-And it is perhaps the only one advantage.
-In all the rest of it is constructive loses latest model.
+And it is perhaps the only advantage.
+In all, the rest of it is constructive loses the latest model.

 |Tokina 28-70mm f/2.8 AT-X AF||Tokina AT-X PRO 28-80mm 1:2.8 280 AF|

 |Depending on the zooming and focusing||length changes||length, not changes|

 |AF/MF switch||No||One-Touch Focus Clutch Mechanism|

 |Hood||is screwed into the filter thread||bayonet attached, comes with a lens|